aerofiler-minh/Chatbot-website/README.md

 This is a demo of building a real estate chatbot using react, nodeJs, NLP.JS and socketIO

 #### How to run the project locally
+1. Install NodeJS and NPM locally

-1. Redirect to the "SERVER" folder and execute these commands:
+2. Redirect to the "SERVER" folder and execute these commands:

 ```
 npm i